Smart Stay by

 Who Might Not Love 'Alohilani Resort

-Those in search of an off-the-beaten path or a boutique experience might find the high-energy vibe (combined with the large number of guests) a bit overwhelming.
+Those searching for an off-the-beaten-path spot or a boutique experience might find the sprawling resort and its high-energy vibe (combined with the large number of guests) overwhelming.

 Best Amenity at 'Alohilani Resort

 Be sure to set aside an afternoon at the fifth-floor Swell Pool & Bar.
-Cabana rentals start at $250 (plus $150 food and drink minimum) and can hold up to eight guests.
-Stay until sunset to witness the rotating video art series projected on the hotel’s exterior wall.
+Cabana rentals here start at $300 (plus $150 food and drink minimum) and can hold up to eight guests — those who don’t want to splurge on an entire cabana can rent water loungers (two for $40).
+Stay until sunset to witness the rotating video art series projected onto the hotel’s exterior wall.

 Money Matters